Raihan9797/react-complete-guide/05-rendering-lists-and-conditional-content/README.md

 1. Restructure expenses component to remove the list
 2. If your entire JSX content (the `return(...)` part) changes, you can use `if(...) return(...)`.
 You couldnt do this in `Expenses.js` since the list was only a part of the component!
 3. Changing <div> to <ul> doesnt really work better.
 But semantically it is better.

+## Assignment 4: Add new expense that can be toggled to hide
+1. My solution works, though it sometimes has a the error in console:
+> Form submission canceled because the form is not connected
+    - First idea was to use a boolean toggle, `isHidden` as a state that we can switch.
+    - I did a full conditional returns (2 returns based on the isHidden).
+Which may be why the error of no form occurs because it will not render the form at all if toggled as hidden.
+    - 2 functions: showNewExpenseHandler() and hideNewExpenseHandler() that toggles the boolean.
+    - in `ExpenseForm.js` I create a cancel button that uses onClick to toggle.
+Need to point to the parent function using prop.
+    - The add expense also calls the parent function once you submit the form.